AsclepiusInformatica/breaking-news/Breaking-News-drafts/Breaking-News-3_New-Media-Myths.md

 Disruption is all I see in the online news industry:
 <ul>
-<li>A disrupted reader experience, continually interrupting and diverting the reading path.</li>
+<li>A disrupted reader experience, which interrupts, obstructs, and diverts the <a href="https://www.rjionline.org/stories/how-to-make-online-news-brain-friendly">reading path</a>.</li>
-<li>A disrupted news delivery system, with painfully slow page-loads, bloated by widgets and, increasingly, loaded with malware.</li>
+<li>A disrupted news delivery system, with painfully slow page-loads, bloated by widgets and often <a href="https://www.rjionline.org/stories/breaking-news-1-how-monetizing-became-malvertising">loaded with malware</a>.</li>
-<li>A disrupted business model, which pays everyone but the content creators.</li>
+<li>A disrupted business model, which profits social sites, cell phone providers and ad agnecies far more than publishers.</li>
-<li>A disrupted mission, chasing fads and Facebook likes instead of fact-checksing and informing the public.</li>
+<li>A disrupted mission, which chases fads and Facebook likes instead of fact-checking and informing the public.</li>
 </ul>